-If you’re wary of setting up a fully automated pool, but some automatic features sound like an excellent investment, then a la carte automation is the way to go.
-You can control several critical aspects of your pool without investing in a full smart pool automation system.
-Let’s take a look at some of the most effective and exciting a la carte options in pool automation.
+If you’re a bit wary of setting up a fully automated pool, but some features sound like an excellent investment, a la carte automation is the way to go.
+You can control several critical aspects of your pool without investing in a complete smart pool automation system.
+Let’s look at some of the most effective and exciting a la carte options in pool automation.

 Pool Heating and Water Temperature Control

-I like having my pool heating automated because it allows me to change temperatures when I need to even when I’m away.
-If the kids decide they want to open up the pool while I’m at work, but they need to change the temperature, they don’t have to touch the dials.
-They just have to shoot me a text, and I can take care of the changes from my phone.
+I like having my pool heating automated because it allows me to change temperatures when I need to, even when I’m away.
+If the kids decide to open the pool while I’m at work, but they need to change the temperature, they don’t have to touch the dials.
+They just have to text me, and I can take care of the changes from my phone.

-It’s vital to note that the installation process for any heating system should involve a professional to ensure your safety and the proper installation of the system.
-Make sure that you can automate your system before you buy it, and ask for a rundown of how the system works, especially if you’re new to automation, before your installer leaves.
+Important note: The installation process for any heating system should involve a professional to ensure your safety and the proper installation of the system.
+Ensure you can automate your system before you buy it, and ask for a rundown of how it works, especially if you’re new to automation.

 Powering Your Pump and Filter System

 There are several options for pumps that you’ll want to keep in mind.
 Pumps come in single speed, two speed, and variable speed styles.
-Variable speed gives you the most control and the most energy-saving potential.
-It also allows you to pump water through more quickly if you want to change temperatures quickly or pump slower if you’d like to swim without all the added noise.
+Variable speed pumps give you the most control and maximize energy-saving potential.
+It also allows you to pump water faster or slower, depending on your preferences.

-The amount of time you run your pump depends on your pool size, the number of swimmers you have each day, and your climate.
-Since the second factor in this scenario can change daily, your pump run time can also change.
-That’s where automation really comes in handy.
-You can set your pump for your typical needs, but if you’re having a party, you can change it with ease.
+The amount of time you run your pump depends on your pool size, the use the pool gets, and your climate.
+Since pool use can change on a day-to-day basis, the amount of time you run your filter will also change.
+This variability is where automation comes in handy.
+You can set your pump for your specific needs, and if you’re having a party, you can change it with ease.
 Check out my guide on the best pool timers for some recommendations.

 Similarly, your filtration system will need to run anytime the pool cover is off to ensure the pool stays clean and tidy.
-You can automate that system by setting up a regular filter time each day or just turn in on from your smartphone while you change into your suit after your cover comes off, which you can also set up to happen automatically.
+You can automate that system by setting up a regular filter time each day or just turning it on from your smartphone.

-Once again, these features are much easier to have a professional install while installing the whole system.
-Still, if you’ve got an existing pool, there are devices you can add to your system fairly easy to add in automation.
-You will need at least an underlying pool and electrical knowledge to accomplish that, though.
+Once again, these features are much easier to have a professional install.
+If you’ve got an existing pool, there are devices you can easily add to your system to add automation.
+You will need some underlying knowledge of how pools and electrical systems work.

 Adjusting Pool Chemical Levels

 Proper pool chemical levels are vital.
-Without automation, it’s easy to add too much of one chemical and throw off your pool’s pH.
-Luckily, pool chemical automation systems are simple to find and install on your own.
-These systems aren’t too expensive, which is great for your budget but saves you lots of time and money.
+Without automation, adding too much of one chemical and throwing off your pool’s pH is easy.
+Luckily, pool chemical automation systems are simple to find and install DIY.
+These systems aren’t too expensive and will save you lots of time and money in the long run.

-If you’re going to opt for automating any piece of your pool, then my vote is for your pool chemicals.
-It takes away a big chunk of work from you, helps ensure there are no mixups with chemicals or pH levels, and it’s easy to do.
+If you’re going to automate any piece of your pool, I vote for your pool chemicals.
+It lightens your workload, ensures no mixups with the chemical levels, and it’s easy to do!
 All you need to do is research your preferred chemical automation product.
 You can also add remote monitors and controls.

-Installing your pool chemical system yourself is a breeze.
-It’ll probably only take you an hour or so if you follow the directions carefully and have a basic understanding of electrical systems.
-Self-installing will also help you understand more about the system, which is imperative when working with chemicals.
+Installing your pool chemical system yourself is a relatively straightforward process.
+It’ll only take you an hour or so if you follow the directions carefully.
+Installing the system yourself will also give you a better understanding of how it functions.

-Automated pool lighting is also relatively simple to add by yourself.
-You will need to follow the directions that the manufacturer includes with their product very thoroughly to ensure your safety.
-Still, it should only take an hour or two to install the lights and automation system.
-You could also add the automation system to an existing light setup with a few tweaks.
+Automated pool lighting is also relatively simple to install by yourself.
+You will need to follow the manufacturer’s directions with their product very thoroughly to ensure your safety.
+But installing the lights and automation system should only take an hour or two.
+An automation system can be added to an existing light setup with a few simple tweaks.

-You can opt for a system that allows you to turn on exciting light shows or a more simplistic system and focuses mostly on color changes.
-It’s up to you how much pazazz you want your pool to have, and how much money you want to spend.
+There is a wide variety of lighting types you can install.
+You can opt for different colors and brightness levels.
+It’s up to you to decide how much flair you want to add and how much money you want to spend.
 You can get lighting automation products from major brands like PENTAIR and Hayward online or through licensed dealers.

 Retractable Pool Covers

-There are plenty of reasons that you wouldn’t want to go the traditional crankable pool cover route.
-One of those reasons is that it’s a pain because of the time it consumes and muscle it requires.
-You might want to consider a retractable pool cover if you’re older and can’t physically handle a traditional cover or if you have kids or grandkids, and you’re concerned about safety.
+Traditional crankable pool covers are time-consuming and need some muscle to operate.
+You might want to consider an automatically retracting pool cover if you’re older and can’t physically handle a traditional cover, or if you have kids or grandkids and you’re concerned about safety.

-Adding the retractable automation technology to your pool is incredibly simple.
+Adding retractable automation technology to your pool is incredibly simple.
 If you’re starting from scratch with an all-new cover, you may want to leave it to the professionals.
 They can handle the whole thing in an hour or two and save you time in the process.
-The only downside to a retractable cover is the expense.
+The only downside to an automatically retracting pool cover is its cost.

 Automatic Pool Cleaners

-Automatic pool cleaners are fun to watch, super effective, and relatively inexpensive to own.
-You can purchase cleaners that you can turn on remotely, or that you can schedule to work at a specific time each day, or both!
-These cleaners are basically robot vacuums for your pool, and they’ve been around for decades, while their technology has gotten better and better.
+Automatic pool cleaners are super effective and relatively inexpensive to own.
+You can purchase cleaners that can be turned on remotely or scheduled to work at a specific time each day.
+These cleaners are basically robot vacuums for your pool.
+These vacuums have been around for decades, but they have improved with smart technology.

-These days you’ll have a lot of options regarding your needs with an automatic pool cleaner.
-Cleaners are probably the quickest and easiest pool automations to install regardless of what type or size you choose, and they pay off big time in the long run.
-I recommend talking to your local pool experts to make sure you get the best cleaner for your needs before you buy.
+These days, you’ll have a lot of options when it comes to automatic pool cleaners.
+Cleaners are probably the quickest and easiest pool automation to install, regardless of what type or size you choose.
+And they pay off big time in the long run.
+I recommend talking to your local pool experts to make sure you purchase a pool cleaner that best suits your needs.

-If you have an Amazon Alexa, Google Home, or other voice assistant device in your home, you’re probably already aware that you can set them up to do menial tasks.
-With an easy-to-find smart switch, you can connect your voice assistant to any light switch in the house.
+If you have an Amazon Alexa, Google Home, or another voice assistant device in your home, you’re probably already aware that you can set them up to do menial tasks.
+With a smart switch, you can connect your voice assistant to any light switch in the house.
 With an additional outlet, you can turn on any plugged-in device through your assistant.

-Products that help you connect your pool automations to your voice assistant are simple to install on your own and require little upkeep.
-These products integrate seamlessly with your current systems, and you can add more automations over time just as easily.
-Plus, if you’re automating your whole pool at once, you usually won’t even need additional products.
+Products that help you connect your pool automation and voice assistant are simple to install on your own and require little upkeep.
+These products integrate seamlessly with your current systems, and you can add more automation over time just as easily.
+Plus, you usually won’t need additional products if you’re automating your whole pool at once.

 Using IFTTT (If This Then That)

-You can create recipes that alert you if your pool door is left open when you’re not home.
-You can also create a recipe to have the heat and jets turn on in your spa when your GPS shows that your home.
-This technology is incredibly basic, but it does require knowledge of electronics and programming, so you may want to leave these commands to the professionals.
+You can create alerts for things like leaving your pool door open when you’re not home.
+You can also create an action to have the heat and jets turn on in your spa when your GPS shows you’re home.
+This technology is incredibly basic but requires knowledge of electronics and programming, so you may want to leave the setup to the professionals.

 If you’d like to create IFTTT recipes yourself, you can easily do so using a voice assistant.
 You can also use an app on your Apple or Android device.
 Either way, IFTTT makes your pool automations even easier and more exciting to use.